ChainXim-Team/ChainXim/developer-guide.en.md

 | Count of INV interactions                           | When using a network with a topology (TopologyNetwork and AdhocNetwork), the total number of INV packets sent by the miners |

+Notably, in ChainXim, "Block throughput" and "Throughput of valid dataitems" only include the blocks and DataItems confirmed by all the honest miners.
 During the simulation, results, logs, and images are saved in the Results/\<date-time\>/ directory, where date-time is the date and time when the simulation starts.
 The typical file structure of this directory is as follows:
 ```
 Results/20230819-232107/
 ├── Attack Result